-One of the questions I answered most often when I was on the Disney Parks Moms Panel was what parks and attractions are best for toddlers at Walt Disney World.
+One of the questions I answered and answer most often on the Disney Parks Moms Panel is what are the best rides and parks at Disney World for toddlers.
 Is it worth it?
-Will they like it?
+Will toddlers like Disney World?
 Planning for toddlers at Disney World doesn’t have to be difficult.
 I understand the concern since Walt Disney World costs mucho dinero, but we keep going back.
 Again.
 And again.
 I have traveled with 5 toddlers, and they’ve all been to Walt Disney World, but they did not love the same things.
-You know your toddler best, but I’ll tell you what my girls loved as littles and why!
+These are the best rides at Disney World for toddlers according to my girls.

 Walt Disney World has four theme parks, and I have traveled to each of them with all five of my girls while they’ve been babies, toddlers, preschoolers, tweens, etc. Many of my friends ask me when is the right age to take your children to Walt Disney World.
 I think every age is the right age.
 Yes, I drink the kool-aid, but each age offers something different.
 I love the toddler stage.
 Sure, sometimes it’s hard work, because toddlers can be demanding tiny humans.
 But toddler faces are the best when they’re experiencing magic first-hand.

-Here are my recommendations for the best Walt Disney World parks for toddlers and the best attractions in each park.
+Here are my recommendations for the best Disney World parks for toddlers and the best Disney World rides for toddlers.

 BEST RIDES AT MAGIC KINGDOM FOR TODDLERS